tesseract-robotics-packaging/trajopt-feedstock/README.md

 Installing trajopt-pkg
 ======================

-Installing `trajopt-pkg` from the `tesseract-robotics` channel can be achieved by adding `tesseract-robotics` to your channels with:
+Installing `trajopt-pkg` from the `tesseract-robotics/label/dev_indv` channel can be achieved by adding `tesseract-robotics/label/dev_indv` to your channels with:

 ```
-conda config --add channels tesseract-robotics
+conda config --add channels tesseract-robotics/label/dev_indv
 conda config --set channel_priority strict
 ```

-Once the `tesseract-robotics` channel has been enabled, `trajopt, trajopt-common, trajopt-sco, vhacd` can be installed with `conda`:
+Once the `tesseract-robotics/label/dev_indv` channel has been enabled, `trajopt, trajopt-common, trajopt-sco, vhacd` can be installed with `conda`:

 ```
 conda install trajopt trajopt-common trajopt-sco vhacd